Nvidia CEO Jensen Huang on the Metaverse, permanent WFH, and accelerating raises

 Huang: Ha.
 Yeah, for preheating the oven.

-GamesBeat: Do you think we’re going to have a Metaverse soon, perhaps sooner because of the pandemic.
+GamesBeat: Do you think we’re going to have a Metaverse soon, perhaps sooner because of the pandemic?
 And what form would it take?
 Like a Fortnite or a collection of games or something else?

 Huang: The answer is absolutely yes.
 I think that it’s time, and it won’t be one.
 We’re going to have a whole bunch of metaverses.
 Each one is going to be based on the stories you like.
 There will be some based on Minecraft, Fortnite, Battlefield, or based on Call of Duty.
 There are all kinds of styles and personalities.
 You’ll see one based on The Witcher, one based on Warcraft, and all kinds of genres.
 There will be hundreds of metaverses.
 That’s the exciting part of it.